CheLena/DI-Project/README.md

 ## Interesting Findings
 Grocery stores are sparse EOTR
-Bikeshares, metro access, and public transportation are not as sparse EOTR

-No current business improvement bids taking place EOTR
+Bikeshares, metro access, and public transportation are not as sparse EOTR No current business improvement bids taking place EOTR, as opposed to similar areas of DC undergoing rapid development

 ## Future Work
 Combine with other DC open datasets